MPAS-Dev/MPAS-Model/docs/ocean/design_docs/min_level_cell.rst

 same treatment as any other loops.

 It will be a little trickier to make sure we perform proper indexing of all 3D variables to get their "surface" values.
+The trickiness is in finding these variables in the code.
+It's easy to search for ``maxLevel`` and find relevant loops, but it's a bit harder to usefully search for an index value of ``1`` or ``2``, particularly if it's not associated with a loop over k.
+The surface variables of concern (listed below) are variables where the index over ``nVertLevels`` is ``1`` without it being in a loop, so it would be easy to miss this and leave it as ``1`` instead of ``minLevelCell(iCell)`` or equivalent.

 Here, the plan is to make sure that variables are set to the NetCDF fill value (a large, negative number) when they are invalid so that contamination should be obvious.